-Hip instability and problems with balance and falls.
+Hip instability and problems with balance and falls in the older patient

 Many people have concerns for themselves or they have concerns for an aging loved one concerning fall risks.
 These concerns surround a joint, or in the case of this article, a hip giving way.
 Many patients we see who have hip instability also have problems with the knee, spine, and pelvic pain.
 They will typically say to us, “My hip is the big problem, but I am falling apart all over.”
 These people are right, their hip is the big problem, but the hip problem is bigger than they think, the hip is causing problems all over the body.

 One of the main treatments for hip instability of course is hip replacement.
 One of the main causes of hip instability is also hip replacement.
 If you search the current medical literature for recent papers on how to help people with hip instability, many of these papers deal with the problems facing some people after they have had hip replacement surgery.

 One of the main reasons you are reading this article may be in looking for help in avoiding a hip replacement and what can realistically be done about hip instability.

 Chronic hip instability – Is it fixed by surgery or is it caused by hip arthroscopic surgery?

 Many people have a history of arthroscopic hip surgery.
 If you search the medical literature looking for research on hip instability, you will find dozens of new articles on hip instability after total hip replacement and hip arthroscopic surgery.
 You find very few on the role of ligament injury and damage before hip surgery.
 Yet it is pain and lack of motion caused by hip instability that sends patients to these hip surgeries.
 Based on the literature, one could get the idea, that hip instability can only be cured with surgery.
-This article will not come to that conclusion.
+This article will not come to that sole conclusion.